Animation Students Sketch Side-by-Side Rob Rogers from the Pittsburgh Post-Gazette

-Rogers, along with the Toonseum, gathered digital images, sketch processes, and original pieces from several local and national political cartoonists to display in the new media center through Nov.
-18.
+Rogers, along with the Toonseum, gathered digital images, sketch processes, and original pieces from several local and national political cartoonists to display in the media center.

-"This event provided an opportunity for students to show off drawings, learn to create caricatures and to consider current events while creating new work," said Zack Lamperski, a sophomore animation and visual effects major from Springdale High School.
+"This event provided an opportunity for students to show off drawings, learn to create caricatures and to consider current events while creating new work," said Zack Lamperski, a sophomore animation major from Springdale High School.
 "It was a great success!"

 Trueblood and Rogers gave advice to students wanting to become political cartoonists or animators, as they drew their favorites from the election.